codERSunny812/HTF3.0/README.md

 After participating in several hackathons, I am attending my first in person  and as part of the process I needed to put the project here, so I hope you enjoy it 😊

-The challenge is  to help  the patient and doctor to save thier reports  because many people lost thier medical report which is  very useful  for them and when they needed it the most they don't have that  😰
+The challenge is  to help  doctor to save time and avoid the wastage of the medicine which was due to the over precription which is caused when the patient lost thier  reports and doctor don't know how much medicine is sufficient for the patient  and  the patient can download thier report throught our app just by entering the adhar no.   😰

-That's why we created app, a platform on which patient can upload thier report by creating account on  our app and website and the doctor can find the reports of the patient just by entring the Adhaar number of the patient.So the patient are free and don't have stress of handling thier medical report🤩
+That's why we created app, a platform on which only doctor can upload the reports of the patient by signing up into  our app . 🤩

 Charak app is ready for launch!
 We are waiting for store review and as soon as we are on we will share the link with you guys.